pyinstaller/pyinstaller/doc/source/Manual.rst

 If you have some reason to think you have found a bug in |PyInstaller|
 you can try downloading the latest development version.
 This version might have fixes or features that are not yet at `PyPI`_.
-Links to download the latest stable version and the latest development version are at PyInstaller.org_.
+You can download the latest stable version and the latest development version from the `PyInstaller Downloads`_ page.

 If you have Git_ installed on your development system, you can use it together with pip